avinal/avinal.github.io/content/posts/development/i-am-loving-it-redhat.md

 class="float-md-right rounded ml-3 float-md-right rounded ml-3"
 style="height:20em" alt="Gopher on the ladder" />

-One of Golang’s biggest advantages is that it offers the clarity and ease of use that other languages lack.
-Golang’s advantages make it easy for new programmers to quickly understand the language and for seasoned veterans to easily read each other’s code.
+One of Golang's biggest advantages is that it offers the clarity and ease of use that other languages lack.
+Golang's advantages make it easy for new programmers to quickly understand the language and for seasoned veterans to easily read each other's code.

 - [Official Go Documentation](https://go.dev/doc/) - *Start from here*
 - [Go by Example](https://gobyexample.com/) - *bite-size examples for